elukuro/elukuro/README.md

 ### Heru Hartanto 👋

-Web developer for several years, has experience with small startup to multinational company, for the last three years I'm working for e-commerce industry as frontend developer
+Web developer for several years, for the last three years I have been working for e-commerce industry as frontend developer, occasionaly write tutorial or tips article at [dev.to](https://dev.to/elukuro)

 I love to run, read book and watch anime 🦁